Online Retail Sales Training

 • Adaptability.
 From your newest part-timer to seasoned full-timer associate, everyone gets the same information.

 • Train-the-Trainer.
-Your store managers and go through the training courses before your retail sales associates so they know what is being taught.
+Your store managers should go through the training courses before your retail sales associates so they know what is being taught.

 • Better Retention.
 With bite-sized lessons, there is less to learn off the floor.